 - WEAR easy-to-swim in clothing

-- DO NOT WEAR waders
+- Avoid wearing waders, they heighten your risk of drowning.

 - Avoid high tides this is the most dangerous time to fish from rocks

-- OBSERVE first and fish later.
+- OBSERVE first and fish later

 - Take time to judge your intended spot before fishing to get an idea of tidal and sea conditions

 - Determine escape routes

-- Make sure you have phone coverage
+- Make sure you have phone coverage.

-- ALWAYS obey danger signs - never trust access and escape aids such as ropes and makeshift steps - HAVE an escape plan - Be aware of what the weather and sea are doing - If the swell threatens your position, leave immediately - NEVER turn your back on the sea.
+- ALWAYS obey danger signs - never trust access and escape aids such as ropes and makeshift steps. - HAVE an escape plan - Be aware of what the weather and sea are doing - If the swell threatens your position, leave immediately - NEVER turn your back on the sea.

-IF you are swept into the water - DEPLOY the lifejacket and swim way from the rock.
+IF you are swept into the water - DEPLOY the lifejacket and swim away from the rock.
 Your friend will CALL 000 and get help.

-For more information go to vfa.vic.gov.au/rockfishing
+For more information go to www.vfa.vic.gov.au/rockfishing